nathantannar4/InputBarAccessoryView/README.md

 - 4.2.0
     - Added new API for overriding the main middle view, normally the `InputTextView` so it can be replaced with views such as a "Join" button", `setMiddleContentView(_ view: UIView?, animated: Bool)`
 - 4.1.2
-        - Add RxSwift/RxCocoa support through extensions and delegate proxies in `RxInputBarAccessoryView`, requires `RxSwift` and `RxCocoa`
         - Add `InputBarViewController` which contains an `InputBarAccessoryView` as the `inputAccessoryView` by default with a convenient `isInputBarHidden: Bool` property to show/hide it
 - 4.1.1
         - Add `frameInsets: HorizontalEdgePadding` property to `InputBarAccessoryView` to inset the view to be compatible with `UISplitViewController` or other custom containers where the view should not be the full width